producthunt/kitty-policy/README.md

   extend self

   # generates a method named `can_moderate?`
-  # example: no subject, just ability
+  # example: no subject, just action
   can :moderate do |user|
     user.admin?
   end